 The recipe below is my favorite way to make breakfast egg muffins, but you can certainly experiment with different seasonings and cheeses.

 I like adding red pepper flakes, Parmesan and scallions to the muffins.
 But I’ve made them before with sharp cheddar and seeded sliced jalapenos, or with crumbled feta and black olives.
 Both versions were excellent.

-It’s best to bake these muffins in lightly greased silicone muffin molds.
+It’s best to bake these egg muffins in lightly greased silicone muffin molds.
 That’s the only type of pan that they reliably won’t stick to.
-Watch the video – I used heart shaped silicone molds because I made these for Valentine’s Day breakfast… but obviously any silicone mold will do.
+Watch the video – I used heart shaped silicone molds because I made these for Valentine’s Day breakfast.
+But any silicone mold will do.

-Another great portable breakfast are these egg sausage muffins, made with a sausage “cup.”
+Another great portable breakfast is these egg sausage muffins, made with a sausage “cup.”
 They are a bit more involved in terms of work, but they are excellent.
 And for a sweet high-protein breakfast, try these low carb protein muffins.

 Breakfast Egg Muffins

 - Nonstick spray (I use avocado oil spray)

 - Preheat oven to 375 degrees F. Place four silicone cups on an 8 inch square baking dish and spray them with cooking spray.

 - In a medium bowl, whisk together the eggs, black pepper and red pepper flakes.